flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

 This likely means you have to run `python3 generate_manifest.py` in the root Flojoy directory.

+**Congratulations!
+You have created your first custom node!**

-## Contributing to the Nodes submodule
+## How to contribute to the Nodes submodule

 Currently there are only one submodule in the Flojoy `studio` repository, called the `nodes` submodule, that includes all the node definitions.